 Hala Bugaighis is a lawyer and co-founder of Jusoor, a non-governmental organisation committed to independent policy research and human development projects for women with focus on the economic and social empowerment.
 As a lawyer with 15 years of experience, Hala focuses on commercial, banking, civil and investment laws, and has a sound understanding of law practice in an international context.
 Through her private companies, Hala has worked as a consultant to many international companies as well as Libyan private and public entities, focusing on development and capacity building.
 In 2015, Hala was nominated a UN Women Champion for Women Economic Empowerment – an initiative that aims to improve women’s economic standing and potential around the world.

-Steffen is Director of the International Media Center Hamburg.
+Steffen is Director of the International Media Centre Hamburg.
 He researches and teaches with a focus on media sociology, social media, privacy and public sphere.
 His current research includes the transformation of privacy as a consequence of the internationalisation and digitalisation of media.
-He is a founding member of the Global Communication Association and is associated with numerous international organisations and think-tanks.
-He is a member of the selection committee of the German National Academic Foundation and several trusts to promote press freedom, human rights and democracy
+He is a Founding Member of the Global Communication Association and is associated with numerous international organisations and think-tanks.
+He is a member of the selection committee of the German National Academic Foundation and several trusts to promote press freedom, human rights and democracy.